 2.2 Falsely accused

-Many forgery cases are considered white-collar crimes because they arise out of complex business or legal dealings.
+Many forgery cases are white-collar crimes because they arise from complex business or legal dealings.
 They also often occur in workplace settings.
 Given this, it is not uncommon for someone to falsely accuse another of forgery in the attempt to cover up his/her own guilt.
 In this type of scenario, it is a defense for a defendant to say he/she was unjustly blamed.

 2.3 Violation of a constitutional right